luiscoco/JavaSE-32.Maps/README.md

 Each key is associated with exactly one value, and you can use the key to retrieve the corresponding value.

-Java provides several implementations of the Map interface, but the most commonly used ones are HashMap, TreeMap, and LinkedHashMap.
+Java provides several implementations of the Map interface, but the most commonly used ones are: HashMap, TreeMap, and LinkedHashMap.

 ## 1. HashMap